xidhu/attendance-marker/README.md

    Chat Mode

-    - Take attendance that students typed in ChatBox.
+    - Take attendance when students type their roll no in ChatBox.

    Live Mode

-    - Take attendance as students present in the meeting.
+    - Take attendance live from the meeting.

 **Formatting**